EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * The client's OSCORE Sender ID is C_R and the server's OSCORE Sender ID is C_I, as defined in this document

-* The AEAD Algorithm and the HMAC algorithms are the AEAD and HMAC algorithms in the selected cipher suite.
+* The AEAD Algorithm and the HMAC algorithms are the application AEAD and HMAC algorithms in the selected cipher suite.

-* The Master Secret and Master Salt are derived as follows where length is the key length (in bytes) of the AEAD Algorithm.
+* The Master Secret and Master Salt are derived as follows where length is the key length (in bytes) of the application AEAD Algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Master Secret = EDHOC-Exporter( "OSCORE Master Secret", length )